 Using examples from other sectors that bring together the best of design thinking and data science to achieve their diverse missions—from business to athletics to healthcare—we’ll catalyze a conversation about how we leverage this approach in education.
-We’ll then dive into examples of these insight and action analytics efforts in education, showing how schools, colleges, and universities innovate with everything from early-warning systems to easy-to-use apps for students, faculty, and advisers to help more students learn well and successfully navigate their educational journeys.
+We’ll then dive into examples of these insight and action analytics efforts in education, showing how schools, colleges, and universities are innovating with everything from predictive modeling to early-warning systems to engaging apps for students, faculty, and advisers that help more students learn well and successfully navigate their educational journeys.

 The education field is galvanizing around the challenge of helping more students learn well and finish strong.
 From strategic outreach and support for struggling students to providing greater challenge and richer learning to high performing learners, the innovations abound and the call to action is getting louder.
 Moreover, there is a greater need for these efforts to impact at scale and to work in and between sectors—e.g., K-12, community college, four-year, graduate, and workforce.
 This session will draw from the lessons learned from leaders in this work—government, foundation, administrative, faculty, student support, and student leaders—to explore practical strategies and powerful visions of what’s possible as we help more striving students succeed on their education pathways.